-In our recent research we have pursued constructive techniques based on passivity theory to design networked-control systems which can tolerate time delay and data loss, see e.g. Kottenstette and Antsaklis (2007b) and McCourt and Antsaklis (2012).
+In our recent research we have pursued constructive techniques based on passivity theory to design networkedcontrol systems which can tolerate time delay and data loss, see e.g. Kottenstette and Antsaklis (2007b) and McCourt and Antsaklis (2012).
 As a result we have had to rediscover and clarify key relationships between three classes of systems.
 The first class is passive and strictly passive systems, which are characterized by a time-based input-output relationship, see e.g. Zames (1966a,b) and Desoer and Vidyasagar (1975).
-The second class is dissipative systems, which satisfy a timebased property that relates an input-output energy supply function to a state-based storage function, see e.g. Willems (1972a), Hill and Moylan (1980), and Goodwin and Sin

-(1984).
-The third class is that of positive real and strictly positive real systems, which are characterized by a frequencybased input-output relationship, see e.g. Anderson (1967), Hitz and Anderson (1969), Tao and Ioannou (1990), Wen (1988b), and Haddad and Bernstein (1994).
+The second class is stable dissipative systems, which satisfy a time-based property that relates an input-output energy supply function to a state-based storage function, see e.g. Willems (1972a), Willems (1972b), Hill and Moylan (1980), and Goodwin and Sin (1984).
+The third class is that of positive real and strictly positive real systems, which are characterized by a frequency-based input-output relationship, see e.g. Anderson (1967), Hitz and Anderson (1969), Tao and Ioannou (1990), Wen (1988b), and Haddad and Bernstein (1994).
 It is noted in Willems (1972b) that, for the continuous time case, these relationships "are all derivable from the same principles and are part of the same scientific discipline".
 However, it is not clear that such connections have been fully exploited, although recently Haddad and Chellaboina (2008) provided an excellent exposition of some such connections.
 The goals of this paper are to (1) review the classical notions of passivity, dissipativity, and positive realness; (2) summarize existing relationships between these classes of systems with appropriate references; and (3) provide original results to clarify these relationships.
-These are broad research areas and entire surveys have been devoted to passivity and dissipativity.
-Rather than attempting to survey all major contributions to these fields, this paper instead reviews literature and results that address the relationships between these concepts in order to identify discrepancies and provide clarifying results and remarks.
+Rather than attempting to survey all major contributions to these fields, this paper instead reviews literature that addresses the relationships between these concepts in order to identify discrepancies and provide clarifying results and remarks.